James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 I tried it on long hair strands, over thirteen inches, and nothing wrapped.

-This is the best among Dyson’s cordless tools for long hair strands and pet hair.
+This is the best among Dyson’s cordless tools for long hair and pet hair.

 2. Mini-Turbo Brush

-The following tool is the mini-turbo brush, the older version with the straight roller.
+The following tool is the mini-turbo brush, an older version featuring a straight roller.

 This attachment is standard in the lower to mid-level Dyson cordless stick vacuum variants (V7 to V11).